 It is no secret that as you get older, your body is not as lithe as it used to be.
-Movements might not be a fluid or quick as they had been.
+Movements might not be as fluid or quick as they had been.
 However, wanting to keep your independence is important to you.
-In order to do that, you have to start thinking realistically about your current abilities and about putting in safeguards you need to have to keep yourself safe and functioning independently.
+To do that, you have to start thinking realistically about your current abilities and putting in safeguards you need to keep yourself safe and functioning independently.
 Here are a few tips that will help you get started.

-- Declutter your house to make sure you have plenty of space to walk around.
+- Declutter your house to ensure you have plenty of space to walk around.
 Less clutter also means less risk of falls.

 - Make sure all rugs have anti-slipping pads.

 - Cover furniture corners to prevent injuries if you accidentally bump into them.

 - Make sure every room has proper lighting, including walk-in closets.
 Use nightlight to make it easy to see at night.

 - Install light switches at the top and bottom of your staircases.

 - If your home has different floor levels, use proper markings and make sure they are visible.